Spanish Maquis: XIV Cuerpo de Ejército

 During the war, the idea of the possibility of a guerrilla war at the rearguard of Franco's Nationalists was proposed.
 The idea came to fruition at the initiative of Juan Negrín, at the time head of the Republican government and of the Ministry of Defense.
 He created the XIV Cuerpo de Ejército Guerrillero (Guerrilla Army Corps) in October 1937.
-This name was used for the Basque section of the Spanish Republican Army until the collapse of the front in the north.
+This name was used for the Basque section of the Spanish Republican Army until the collapse of the northern front.

 The short-term objectives of this Corps were the interruption of the communications and supply lines to the Nationalist troops, and the carrying out of special operations.
 In the long term, they were to continue the war against Franco in the case of defeat on the conventional fronts.

 At the end of the war, such activities had been set in motion on the fronts of Teruel, Andalusia, Extremadura, and Toledo.
 The action with the greatest significance was the liberation, on 23 May 1938, of 300 Asturian political prisoners in Granada.
 Throughout 1938 and 1939 the Corps brought together many of the exiles of Andalucía and Extremadura; however, the Republican defeat brought the dissolution of the Corps.

 Retreat: the French camps

 Hundreds of thousands of Republican soldiers and civilians crossed the French border ahead of the advancing Nationalist troops in Catalonia.
-Once on the other side, they were put in concentration camps by the authorities.
-There were 22 camps in total: Barcarès, Agde, Saint-Cyprien, Argelès-sur-Mer, Berck-Plage, Montpellier Chapallete, Fort Mahon Plage, Tour de Carol, Septfonds, Baste-les-Foages, Bram, Haros, Gurs, Vernet d'Ariège, Rivesaltes, Fort Colliure, and Rieucros in Metropolitan France and, in French North Africa, Camp Morand, Meridja, Djelfa, Hadjerat-OM'Guil, and Ain-el-Curak.
+Once on the other side, authorities put them in concentration camps.
+There were 22 camps in total: seventeen in Metropolitan France (Barcarès, Agde, Saint-Cyprien, Argelès-sur-Mer, Berck-Plage, Montpellier Chapallete, Fort Mahon Plage, Tour de Carol, Septfonds, Baste-les-Foages, Bram, Haros, Gurs, Vernet d'Ariège, Rivesaltes, Fort Colliure, and Rieucros) and five in French North Africa (Camp Morand, Meridja, Djelfa, Hadjerat-OM'Guil, and Ain-el-Curak).
 In these camps, exiles began to reorganize themselves into guerrilla groups.

 In the camp of Argelès-sur-Mer a series of meetings were held.
 Members of the PCE and the Juventudes Socialistas Unificadas (Unified Socialist Youth) participated.
 In October 1940, the decision was made to organize anti-fascist actions in France, together with the French resistance, against the Vichy government.
 This was the beginning of the Spanish involvement on a grand scale in the fight against the occupation of France.